 Therefore, the scope of this report is to provide guidance for non-EU countries of the Danube Region regarding governance, financing, monitoring and evaluation of S3.
 The report builds knowledge, provides examples and practical details from the selected EU Danube region countries: Slovenia, South Moravian region (Czech Republic) and Lower Austria (Republic of Austria).
 The reason behind such selection of example regions was to have a combination of different cases.
-In particular, to analyze both -
+In particular, to analyze both - a national level and regional level S3.
+Also, the differences in the existing national (or reginal) innovation systems, dependence on ESIF and most importantly - in the performance (based on European innovation scoreboard) of the innovation systems is covered and reflected by such selection, combining the cases from strong and moderated innovators.

-1 Guzzo et al., S3 Working Paper Series No. 15/2018, JRC
+&lt;sup>1 Guzzo et al., S3 Working Paper Series No. 15/2018, JRC